bblfish/TLS_test/session_renegotiation/README.txt

-This project is to allow exploration of TLS session renegotiation in Java.
+This project is here to help test browsers reactions to session renegotiation as well as to test the building of such a library.
+Session renegotation allows servers behind https to request client certificates only for certain parts of the URL space.
+This is important if web sites are going to be 100% behind https, as otherwise users get asked for a certificate before they can even reach the web site.

 It is worth looking at the code to understand what is going on - and the code should be cleaned up to make that easier.
+This code is built using the RESTlet library at http://restlet.org/

 Run it using maven with